alexej-schelle/IntroDataScience/README.md

 	Password for zip-files associated to the lecture series "Introduction to Data Science" can be received (only for IU members and associates) at alexej.schelle.ext@iu.org.

-	References to AI methods and standards can be found with the different Python files.
+	References to AI methods and standards can be found within the different Python files.

 *********************************************************************************************************************